nf-mach-1/appointment-application/README.md

 # appointment-application

+Application is developed using java,it uses the GUI to facilitate a good interface.
+Hardly interact with the terminal.

 The application is operated by one person who is able to book and also see the people who have booked.
 It is a mini booking application, which allows a person to book and also let them see the bookings which have been made.
 The application saves bookings to a text file and the file is used to avoid double booking.